deeptools/deepTools/manual/GalaxyFAQs.md

 #### How can I compare the ChIP strength for different ChIP experiments?<a name="fprint">
-tool: __bamFingerprint__
+* tool: [bamFingerprint][]

-Just indicate more than 2 BAM files by selecting "add BAM file".
-Make sure you get all the labels right.
+* input: as many BAM files as you'd like to compare.
+Make sure you get all the labels right!

 #### How do I know whether my sample is GC biased?
 And if yes, how do I correct for it?<a name="GC">